Taking the pain out of pre-existing conditions

 All temporary pre-existing conditions with a treatment date on or after 1 December 2020 are automatically removed as an exclusion from your pet insurance policy if your pet hasn’t shown signs or symptoms of that condition for 18 months or more, so there’s nothing more for you to do.

-A chronic pre-existing condition is a pet health condition that requires ongoing care or is more prolonged in nature, so if your pet displays one of these conditions prior to the purchase of a pet insurance policy or its’ exclusion period, it will never be coverable under the policy.
+A chronic pre-existing condition is a pet health condition that requires ongoing care or is more prolonged in nature, so if your pet displays one of these conditions prior to the purchase of a pet insurance policy or its’ waiting period, it will never be coverable under the policy.

 If you would still like to have a pre-existing condition on your pet insurance policy reviewed, you can do so anytime.
 Simply complete the pre-existing condition policy review form found here ,with your Vet and we’ll take care of the rest.